 2019 will be a year of transition for us.
 Under the leadership of a new Executive Director, Devika Shah, we're honing in on the kind of community building we want to do going forward for a more equitable city.

-As we begin this journey, we say goodbye to one Board member and welcome three new ones.
+As we begin this journey, we say goodbye to three Board members and welcome three new ones.

 Huge thanks to the departing Shannon Devine, Ginelle Skerritt, and Rabindra Nath Sabat for their service on the SPT Board.
-A labour strategist, communicator, and activist, Shannon led the Board's communications committee.

 As sad as we are to see Shannon go, we're excited to bring three more women with a broad range of professional, volunteer, and personal experiences into the fold to help guide our planning and decision-making.

 Diana brings 10+ years experience as an analyst, Knowledge Transfer and Exchange specialist, and capacity builder, primarily in health, policy and clinical settings.
 Diana specializes in information synthesis and knowledge sharing and has a proven track record of quality improvement through evidence-informed program development in the community health sector.
 Diana also brings 5+ years of governance experience through previous board work.
 Diana’s professional and volunteer activities have been influenced by her lived experience of growing up in Scarborough to immigrant parents and being a former tenant of TCHC, a current member of a housing co-operative, and a single mother.